mesowx/MesoPy/README.md

 Updated soon!

 ## Documentation
 MesoPy contains six functions that request different types of data from the API.
 Information on function usage can be obtained by typing `help(whatever_function)` into the interactive interpreter.
 Alternatively, you can retrieve this information from code by printing `whateverfunction.__doc__`.
-I have created a text version [here] that describes the paramters associated with each function.
+I have created a text version [here] that describes the parameters associated with each function.

 ## Example Projects
-This will be updated later.
 Possible projects include:

 1. A GUI that displays current weather information at several stations using tkinter
 2. Plotting timeseries/climatology data using matplotlib
+3. Displaying precipitation data on a map using cartopy

+I will try to add these example projects when I get a bit more time this summer.

 ## Version
 1.0.0 released on 28 April 2015